millanjack/air-quality-svc/README.md

 Endpoint ID Description:

-* info - Displays information about your application.
+* /actuator/info - displays information about your application.
-* health - Displays your application’s health status.
+* /actuator/health - displays your application’s health status.

 Enable info and health endpoint in *.yaml file